ToledoEM/hassio-addons-repository/README.md

 # HA Addons Playground

-Experimental Home Assistant add-ons by ToledoEM.
+Experimental Home Assistant add-ons by toledoem for toledoem, feel free to try

 ## Add this repository to Home Assistant